MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/double-key-encryption.md

 >
 > *Service description for: [Microsoft 365 Compliance](https://docs.microsoft.com/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance)*

-Double Key Encryption (DKE) requires two keys, used together, to access protected content.
+Double Key Encryption (DKE) uses two keys together to access protected content.
 You store one key in Microsoft Azure, and you hold the other key.
-You use the Azure Information Protection unified labeling client to protect highly sensitive content while maintaining full control of one of your keys.
+The Azure Information Protection unified labeling client protects highly sensitive content while you maintain full control of one of your keys.

 Double Key Encryption supports both cloud and on-premises deployments.
 These deployments help to ensure that encrypted data remains opaque wherever you store the protected data.